mkumble/LogMonitorService/README.md

 ## Requirements, Design & Architecture:
 Detailed information about the requirements, design, and architecture of this service can be found here: https://docs.google.com/document/d/13GyRpE5BllY1iMDoQd9ffszhTRFUfHQzeOUxAGgiXe4/edit?usp=sharing

+## Implementation
+1. logsRouter: Accepts the HTTP GET requests for the logs API Endpoints and directs to the logsValidator.
+2. logsValidator: Validates the fileName and numEntries in the input request and directs to the logsController
+2. logsController Ingress: Invokes the fileOperations module for the request.
+3. fileOperations: Reads the stream of log data from the local server for the given criteria and returns to logsController.
+3. logsController Egress: Return the data as text/html in the HTTP Response.

 ## Installation
 Follow these steps to install the service:
 1. Clone the repo: `git clone git@github.com:mkumble/LogMonitorService.git`
 2. Install dependencies: ```cd LogMonitorService; npm install```

 ## Configuration
-1. Modify the default configurations defined in `LogMonitorService/src/api/utils/constants.js` as needed.
+Modify the default configurations defined in `LogMonitorService/src/api/utils/constants.js` as needed.

 ## Running the service
 1. Follow the Installation instructions.